saliemchiu/lhns/_programs/extended-care.md

 ## Extended Care is available from 8:00 AM to 5:30 PM

-Families have the option to use extended care (*) for an additional fee if they need additional hours of childcare.
-These hours can include before and after the AM and PM programs, in addition to the regular program hours.
+Laurel Hill offers flexible hours of care for families who might need it.
+Families who use the option of extended care (*) can bring their children in both before the AM program, or keep extended care into after the PM program hours.
+In addition, the PM program hours  can also be set as extended care, as space allows.

 Extended care can be used occasionally or on a contracted basis, depending on the needs of the family.
 Contracted rates are considerably less expensive than the drop-in rates, as they allow for much easier scheduling for the school.